 The Internet of things (IoT) describes the network of physical objects —“things”— that are embedded with sensors, software, and other technologies for the purpose of connecting and exchanging data with other devices and systems over the Internet.

 By leveraging IoT and integrating other technologies, coworking operators can transform their flexible workspaces into smarter, dynamic, and interactive facilities.
-From meeting room display which allows members to look at the available time slots through a dashboard to end solutions like controlling the air and temperature of a workplace, technology has its own role in seamless operations for the managers through a single interface.
+From meeting room display which allows members to look at the available time slots through a dashboard to cloud printing and end solutions like controlling the air and temperature of a workplace, technology has its own role in seamless operations for the managers through a single interface.

 Jellies or Jelli is an informal regular gathering of independent workers who convene or choose to 'hang out', in a cafe or 'free' workspace for a day, and work or converse from the local Wi-Fi connection.
 Similar to coworking, it provides a community vibe and allows workers to escape the loneliness of working from home.
 Jellies are ideal for home-workers or freelancers who want an occasional, low-cost alternative to the home office.